WREC

 WREC (600 kHz) is a commercial AM radio station in Memphis, Tennessee.
-It broadcasts a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Thousand Oaks Boulevard in Memphis.
+It broadcasts a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on Thousand Oaks Boulevard in Memphis.
 WREC is West Tennessee's primary entry point station for the Emergency Alert System.

-WREC is powered at 5,000 watts.
+WREC transmits with a power of 5,000 watts.
 It uses a directional antenna with a two-tower array.
 The transmitter is on North Watkins Street, near Interstate 40 in Memphis.
-Programming is simulcast on 250-watt FM translator W221CR at 92.1 MHz.
+Programming is simulcast on 250-watt FM translator W221CR on 92.1 MHz.
 The station is also heard on an HD radio digital subchannel of co-owned 102.7 WEGR.

 Programming

 Talk shows

 WREC airs mostly nationally syndicated shows from Premiere Networks, a subsidiary of parent company iHeartMedia.
-Weekdays start with This Morning, America's First News with Gordon Deal followed by two hours of The Ben Ferguson Show.
-Ferguson is also heard for an hour in the afternoon.
-Also on the schedule are The Sean Hannity Show, The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Mark Levin Show, The Jesse Kelly Show, Ground Zero with Clyde Lewis and Coast to Coast AM with George Noory.
+Weekdays start with This Morning, America's First News with Gordon Deal followed by The Michael DelGiorno Show, The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ben Ferguson Show, The Mark Levin Show, The Jesse Kelly Show and Coast to Coast AM with George Noory.

 Weekends feature shows on money, real estate, gardening and home improvement, with religious programs heard on Sunday mornings.
-Nationally syndicated shows from Kim Komando and Bill Cunningham round out the weekend schedule.
+Nationally syndicated programs include Bill Handel on the Law, Rich DeMuro on Tech, The Weekend with Michael Brown and Sunday Night with Bill Cunningham rounding out the weekend schedule.
 Most hours begin with an update from the Fox News Radio Network.